-SEAM offers a wide range of comprehensive data destruction services for all hard drives and solid state drives in accordance with NIST Special Publication 800-88 (Revision 1) standards to ensure confidential information is never compromised.
-Certificates of Destruction and Recycling are provided regardless of the service chosen (on or off-site data shredding or data erasure).
-Depending on the customer needs, security carts and witnessed destruction is also available.
+SEAM offers data destruction services for all hard drives and solid state drives in accordance with NIST Special Publication 800-88 (Revision 1) standards to ensure confidential information is never compromised.
+Certificates of Destruction and Recycling are always provided, whether devices are shredded onsite, offsite or securely erased.
+Depending on your needs, security carts and witnessed destruction is also available.

-Detailed reporting and strict data security protocols ensure all devices are handled securely and in compliance with the dynamic, ever-changing regulation environment of today.
+Detailed reporting and strict data security protocols ensure all devices are handled securely and in compliance with the complex, ever-changing compliance regulations of today.
 Our team of experts continually researches and stays updated on current legislation and trends so you don’t have to.

 “Industry analysts estimate that 80% of corporate laptop and desktop PCs contain sensitive data.
 The percentage of enterprise servers with sensitive data is even higher.”